AleX77NP/User-commits-Data-Warehouse/README.md

 - open current directory in two terminal windows run `airflow schuduler` in one and `airflow webserver` in other
 - go to `localhost:8080` and login with the user credentials you just created
 - you should be able to see `commits_dag` there

+## Notes:
+Since data is randomly generated, there are no checks if user/repo/branch already exists.
+This is just a simple example to show how to schedule pipeline with Airflow and implement basic extract, transform and load operations.